mrismanaziz/Reforestation/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.